akoksal/BERT-Sentiment-Analysis-Turkish/README.md

  ## Dataset
  BOUN Twitter Data(2018) is used for this application.
 This dataset includes tweets about universities, mainly Bogazici University.
 There are 3 classes in this dataset: positive, neutral, and negative.
 It is also imbalanced dataset.
 Don't use this dataset in commercial applications.

  This dataset is gathered in CmpE 493 - 2018 Term in Bogazici University.
-Thanks to Abdullatif Koksal, Arda Celebi, Arzucan Ozgur, and students of CmpE 493 in 2018.
+Contributors: "Abdullatif Koksal, Arda Celebi, Arzucan Ozgur, and students of CmpE 493 in 2018"

  ## Notebooks
  Notebooks are self-explanatory.
 You can check out PyIstanbul Notebooks folder for 3 different feature extraction techniques.